 The main features of this filament are:

-It is perfect for use on two different techniques of creation: Lost (or lost wax) casting and permanent mold molding.
-Both traditional techniques are time-consuming creation but it is now easier than ever thanks to the use of a 3D printer.
+MoldLay is perfect for use on two different techniques of creation: Lost (or lost wax) casting and permanent mold casting.
+Both traditional techniques are time-consuming creation but it is now easier than ever thanks to the use of a 3D printer and the MoldLay filament.